-Layer nutty whole wheat crêpes with delicate buttercream for a light but impressive dessert.
+Layer nutty whole wheat crêpes with delicate honey whipped cream for a light but impressive dessert.

 - 1 1⁄2 cups plus 2 Tbsp. honey